HogJonny-AMZN/CO3DEX/_posts/2022-12-28-frequency_separation.md

 |                                                                                                                             |                                                                                                                             |                                                                                                                             |                                                                                                                             |                                                                                                                             |
 | <img src="/assets/img/posts/2022-12-28-frequency_separation-assets/011.png" width="200px" title="" alt="" data-align="inline"> | <img src="/assets/img/posts/2022-12-28-frequency_separation-assets/012.png" width="200px" title="" alt="" data-align="inline"> | <img src="/assets/img/posts/2022-12-28-frequency_separation-assets/013.png" width="200px" title="" alt="" data-align="inline"> | <img src="/assets/img/posts/2022-12-28-frequency_separation-assets/014.png" width="200px" title="" alt="" data-align="inline"> | <img src="/assets/img/posts/2022-12-28-frequency_separation-assets/015.png" width="200px" title="" alt="" data-align="inline"> |

-OK - now we are starting to see a perceptible difference in integrity, and the quality is arguably diminished ... but the fidelity as far as using it is _good enough to me._This is basically what will occur in the rendering engine, when a triangle/quad is rendered and reconstructs shading with low-res terrain macro color (1 texel per-meter) and a high-resolution detail texture (2048 textels per-meter)
+There, now we are really starting to see a perceptible difference in integrity, and the quality is arguably diminished ... but the fidelity as far as using it is _good enough to me._This is basically what will occur in the rendering engine, when a triangle/quad is rendered and reconstructs shading with low-res terrain macro color (1 texel per-meter) and a high-resolution detail texture (2048 textels per-meter)

 ### Results